schollz/find3/doc/passive_tracking.md

 ## Introduction

 It is possible to also use FIND3 to setup a system that can do *passive scanning*.
-In *passive scanning*, you setup multiple computers which capture probe requests from phones and use those to classify their location.
+In *passive scanning*, you setup multiple computers which capture packets from phones and use those to classify their location.
+In this mode the packets used for classification are only broadcast packets, that is packets that originate from a device that are being transmitted to all devices on the network.
+See [Time resolution](#time-resolution) for information on typical frequencies for these types of broadcasts.

 A typical passive scanning system uses a network of Raspberry Pis which sniff the WiFi broadcast requests from WiFi-enabled devices and sends these parcels to a central server which compiles and forwards the fingerprint to the FIND server which then uses machine learning to classify the location based on the unique WiFi fingerprints.